nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/forest_sunset.png" alt="TheNimblegeek" style="max-width: 100%; max-height: 50px;">
 </div> <br>

-Hey, I'm Jonas Achouri Sihlén, and I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.
+Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek in tech and movement circles.
+I work as a platform engineer in the financial service industry and have a strong passion for developer experience, problem solving and continuous learning.
+My tech toolbox includes Kubernetes, Ansible and Linux.
+Flavoured with proficiency with and I'm a guy who loves to learn how to build cool projects, be productive, and ultimately craft awesome software.

+## Useful links
+--

 ### Day job and writings
  <div align="">